-Social media platforms such as Facebook, Instagram, and Twitter are terrific channels for you to engage in childcare marketing, depending on your desired client base .
-Build a Facebook page for your business, ensuring you’re searchable to the public.
+Social media platforms such as Facebook, Instagram, and Twitter can be really useful channels for you to engage in childcare marketing, depending on your desired client base.
+Building a Facebook page for your business is free to start and ensures you’re searchable to the public.
 Yelp and NextDoor are other great places to have a listing.
-The key is to post your business in as many online places and groups as possible to increase your search visibility.

 Build a reputation

 Word of mouth is priceless, especially when it comes to child care.
 Keep your current families happy and they’ll be your best marketing channels whenever they run into other families at the playground or the grocery store.
 Encourage happy families to share testimonials, posts, and reviews on your social media accounts.
 Consider giving current families a discount for any referrals they send your way.

 Consider hosting an open house for prospective parents and ask your currently enrolled families to help you spread the word and invite people they know to your event.

 Your local community is a fantastic resource to get involved with, share information about your business, and find new families.
 Getting to know other small business owners, regardless of whether they specifically serve families with children, can be such a great advantage.
 Word of mouth is still a highly effective marketing strategy, and there are so many ways to spread the news about the important work you do.
 For example, you can offer to share your childcare expertise with a new parenting support group.
 One great tip we recently heard from a childcare owner is to make friends with local real estate agents, who can then send families new to the area your way if they’re seeking child care in your area.

 When you’re asking families to trust you with their children, building trust in your community is a great first step.
 Another useful tip is contacting your local Childcare Resource and Referral (CCR&R) agency as they have many resources to support childcare providers.
 Building community connections can grab the attention of prospective clients and differentiate yourself from other childcare centers in the area.